kinow/autosubmit/docs/source/installation/index.rst

 .. code-block:: ini

-    [database]
+    database:
-    path = path to autosubmit db
+    path: path to autosubmit db
-    filename = autosubmit.db
+    filename: autosubmit.db

-    [local]
+    local:
-    path = path to experiment folders
+    path: path to experiment folders

-    [conf]
+    conf:
-    jobs = path to any experiment  jobs conf # If not working on esarchive, you must create one from scratch check the how to. platforms = path to any experiment  platform conf # If not working on esarchive, you must create one from scratch check the how to.
+    jobs: path to any experiment  jobs conf # If not working on esarchive, you must create one from scratch check the how to.
+    platforms: path to any experiment  platform conf # If not working on esarchive, you must create one from scratch check the how to.

-    [mail]
-    smtp_server = mail.bsc.es
-    mail_from = automail@bsc.es

-    [structures]
+    mail:
+    smtp_server:mail.bsc.es
+    mail_from:automail@bsc.es

+    structures:
-    path =  path to experiment folders
+    path:   path to experiment folders

-    [globallogs]
+    globallogs:
-    path =  path to global logs (for expid,delete and migrate commands)
+    path:   path to global logs (for expid,delete and migrate commands)

-    [historicdb]
+    historicdb:
-    path = <experiment_folder>/historic
+    path: <experiment_folder>/historic

-    [autosubmitapi]
+    autosubmitapi:
-    url = url of Autosubmit API (The API is provided inside the BSC network)
+    url:  url of Autosubmit API (The API is provided inside the BSC network)
     # Autosubmit API provides extra information for some Autosubmit functions.
 It is not mandatory to have access to it to use Autosubmit.

-    [hosts]
+    hosts:
-    authorized = [run bscearth000,bscesautosubmit01,bscesautosubmit02] [stats,clean,describe,check,report,dbfix,pklfix,updatedescript,updateversion all]
+    authorized:  [run bscearth000,bscesautosubmit01,bscesautosubmit02] [stats,clean,describe,check,report,dbfix,pklfix,updatedescript,updateversion all]
-    forbidden = [expìd,create,recovery,delete,inspect,monitor,recovery,migrate,configure,setstatus,testcase,test,refresh,archive,unarchive bscearth000,bscesautosubmit01,bscesautosubmit02]
+    forbidden:  [expìd,create,recovery,delete,inspect,monitor,recovery,migrate,configure,setstatus,testcase,test,refresh,archive,unarchive bscearth000,bscesautosubmit01,bscesautosubmit02]

 Hosts: